reiver/golang-backend-training/README.md

 To do this we are going to are going to radically change how `.Begin()` and `.End()` work.

-We need to make it so calling `.Begin()` №1 still outputs what it did because but now №2 returns a new logger.
+We need to make it so calling `.Begin()` №1 still outputs what it did before but now №2 returns a new logger.
 I.e.,:—
 ```go
 sublogger := log.Begin()
 ```